weareswat/rocket_tag/README.md

-Rocket Tag
+Rocket Tag for Rails 4
 ==========

-Clean, modern and maintainable, context aware tagging library for rails 3.1 +
+Clean, modern and maintainable, context aware tagging library for rails 4.0 +.

 Installation
 ------------